 Benchworks is a collaborative Augmented Reality application that facilitates in-situ and remote collaboration on urban design proposals.
 Two users can seamlessly observe virtual and real objects for design purposes.
 The system was created to test the feasibility of Augmented Reality aided design collaborations in a studio setting.

-This was part of a consulting project for Plugin Creations and Kajima Technical Research Institute - KATRI building a cross-platform 3D editor and engine for simulating a robot aided construction system.
+PART was developed within a consulting project for Plugin Creations and Kajima Technical Research Institute - KATRI building a cross-platform 3D editor and engine for simulating a robot aided construction system.
 The method used is based on the concept of a Kit of Parts, hence the name PART.
 The underlying system is based on my TAP engine and the code is now merged in the tacitpixel engine.

 sketchand+ is the outcome of my final Diplom project as an Architect with Specialization in CAAD at the Bauhaus University, Weimar.
 My vision was to integrate an emerging technology with the existing workflow in order to support the early stages of design, in particular sketching.
 Following through with this vision I developed a collaborative augmented reality application for sketching and formal investigation.